 Identifying the amount of water to be applied to a crop is one of the most important management contributions a sorghum producer can make.
-Evapotranspiration (ET) is the preferred method for measuring and estimating the total crop water use and irrigation demand of a crop.
+Evapotranspiration (ET) is the preferred method for measuring and estimating the total crop water use and the irrigation demand of a crop.
 ET is a comprehensive measurement of crop water use in a production setting.
 It measures water evaporated from the soil and plant surface in addition to water transpired through the plant's leaves during photosynthesis.
 Irrigation demand is the difference between the ET value and the water available from precipitation and/or soil storage.

-Over the 10 year period from 2000-2009, the peak daily grain sorghum ET was approximately 0.33 inches at the USDA Conservation and Production.
-Research Laboratory in Bushland, Texas.
+Over the 10 year period of 2000-2009, the peak daily grain sorghum ET was approximately 0.33 inches at the USDA Conservation and Production Research Laboratory near Bushland, Texas.
 Sorghum water use commences during planting (May-June), peaks during late July and early August, and continues through harvest.
 Under fully irrigated conditions, seasonal sorghum ET will range from 22-27 inches.
-Total water needed by the crop typically decreases moving north through the Southwest High Plains.
-The actual amount of water required by the crop in any given year will depend on climatic conditions and the amount of water stored in the soil profile.
+Total water needed by the crop typically decreases moving north through West Texas.
+Actual amount of water required by the crop in any given year will depend on climatic conditions.
 Typical irrigation requirements to fully meet the need of the crop will range from 10-18 inches in most years.